ssrdio/IdentityUI/README.md

 Account management: `{server}:{port}/Account/Manage/`

 ## Database
-Supported databases: PostgreSQL, InMemory (only for testing).
+Supported databases: PostgreSQL, SQL Server, InMemory (only for testing).

-InMemory database provider for .NetCore3+ may not be able translate all the queries and cause exceptions.
+InMemory database provider may not be able translate all the queries and cause exceptions.

 To create database:
 ```c#